evgeni/die-welt.net/posts/2021/06/controlling-somfy-roller-shutters-using-an-esp32-and-esphome.md

 Turns out, not *that* hard.
 You can see the code in my [GitHub repo](https://github.com/evgeni/esphome-configs/).
 It consists of two (relevant) files: [`somfy_cover.h`](https://github.com/evgeni/esphome-configs/blob/devel/somfy_cover.h) and [`somfy.yaml`](https://github.com/evgeni/esphome-configs/blob/devel/somfy.yaml).

 `somfy_cover.h` essentially wraps the communication with the `Somfy_Remote_Lib` library into an almost boilerplate [Custom Cover for ESPHome](https://esphome.io/components/cover/custom.html).
 There is nothing too fancy in there.
 The only real difference to the "Custom Cover" example from the documentation is the split into `SomfyESPRemote` (which inherits from `Component`) and `SomfyESPCover` (which inherits from `Cover`) -- this is taken from the [Custom Sensor documentation](https://esphome.io/components/sensor/custom.html#bonus-sensors-with-multiple-output-values) and allows me to define one "remote" that controls multiple "covers" using the `add_cover` function.
-The first two params of the function are the NVS name and key (think database table and row), and the third is the rolling code of the remote (stored in `somfy_secrets.h`, which is not in Git).
+The first two params of the function are the NVS name and key (think database table and row), and the third is the rolling code of the remote you're building (stored in `somfy_secrets.h`, which is not in Git).
+Don't use the code of an existing remote, or the rolling code counter will get out of sync and neither the original remote, nor your fake will work anymore.

 In ESPHome a `Cover` shall define its properties as `CoverTraits`.
 Here we call `set_is_assumed_state(true)`, as we don't know the state of the shutters - they could have been controlled using the other (real) remote - and setting this to `true` allows issuing open/close commands at all times.
 We also call `set_supports_position(false)` as we can't tell the shutters to move to a specific position.